 Term Definition Reference Architecture A Reference Architecture provides the template solution for an architecture for a particular domain.
 In the context of this ITQ, a Reference Architecture provides - the list of features and functions of the server and/or storage platforms; - the structures elements and relationship of the server and/or storage platforms; - the list of physical and digital interfaces, including their relationship with each other and with functions located outside of the scope of the server and/or storage platforms; - the high-level specifications of the server and/or storage platforms; - the list of standards to which the server and/or storage platforms must adhere - a common vocabulary.
 Respondent A vendor who submits a Response to this ITQ.
-It includes the parent, subsidiaries and other affiliates of the respondent.
 Responding Group Responding Group includes all entities (whether those entities include one or more natural persons, corporations, partnerships, limited liability partnerships, etc.) that are related to one another Responding Group = Respondent = Core Team Lead Response The Respondent's submission in response to this ITQ.
 SSC Shared Services Canada Stand Alone Server A stand-alone server is used to operate a single instance of an operating system.
-Storage For the purpose of this ITQ, Storage at minimum refers to one of the following; Storage Attached Networks (SAN), including the storage subsystem and network components Network Attached Storage (NAS), including capacity and appliance to provide at minimum NFS and CIFS based services Systems for storage subsystem virtualization Appliances for the purpose of backup, archiving, and object storage services Virtual Tape Libraries and tape Robotic Systems
+Storage For the purpose of this ITQ, Storage at minimum refers to one of the following; Storage Attached Networks (SAN), including the storage subsystem and network components Network Attached Storage (NAS), including capacity and appliance to provide at minimum NFS and CIFS based services Systems for storage subsystem virtualization Appliances for the purpose of backup, archiving, and object storage services Virtual Tape Libraries and tape Robotic Systems System A generic term used to mean network and other devices, operating systems, computing platforms, virtualization software and applications or any combination thereof.
+Its use is context specific.